ArborVote/docs/docs/stakeholders.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Four stakeholder types participate in the ArborVote decision-making process:
+Five stakeholder types participate in ArborVote:

-1. 🧝 Creator
-2. 🧑‍🏫 debaters
-3. 👮 curators
-4. 🧑‍⚖ jurors
-5. 🙋 voters

 ## 🧝 Creator
 The creator opens the debate, chooses parameters,